Covid 19 coronavirus: Bay of Plenty travel agencies close and staff laid off

-Bay travel agents are having to lay off staff and some are closing - with owners warning more could follow if the Government fails to provide more funding for an industry annihilated by Covid-19.
+Bay of Plenty travel agents are having to lay off staff and some are closing - and owners warn more could follow if the Government fails to provide more funding for an industry annihilated by Covid-19.

 Travelcom owner Don Menzies said it had vacated its premises to cut costs and the remainder of his staff continued to work from home.